 If this sounds like it overlaps with public relations, you’re right.
 The difference between PR and marketing comes down to the audience: PR is primarily media-facing, while marketing is about engaging customers and compelling them to seek out your product or service.

-Finding ways to connect with a time-strapped, “seen it all before” reporter or editor requires more finesse in the messaging, and that’s where it really helps to have an agency partner that’s fluent in cannabis, who can craft a compelling, professional narrative about your brand and is tracking the news for trends and opportunities to share your story or company leadership’s expertise on timely topics.
+Finding ways to connect with a time-strapped, “seen it all before” reporter or editor requires more finesse in the messaging.
+That’s where it really helps to have an agency partner that’s fluent in cannabis, who can craft a compelling narrative about your brand and always has one eye and ear open for opportunities to "newsjack" trending stories and leverage them to boost public awareness of your brand.

 You may also like: How to get press coverage for your cannabis business